 Those unexpectedly upside down moments in life, like seeing the Golden Arches among the pagodas of Beijing, can be fun and very reassuring, especially when traveling with kids.
 But when it’s the reverse — finding the exotic in the familiar — it can be unsettling.
 So when we first heard there was an African safari camp outside Santa Rosa, California, we were skeptical… and a bit suspicious.

 A delightful surprise, Safari West delivers as close to a luxury safari experience as you can get without a visa.
-It's rare to be so close to such a variety of wildlife -- 800 animals representing 100 species -- in a well maintained and seemingly humane environment.
+It’s rare to be so close to such a variety of wildlife — nearly 1,000 animals representing 100 species — in a well maintained and seemingly humane environment.
 As a member of the Association of Zoos and Aquariums (AZA), Safari West must maintain very high standards for animal research and care.
-That it also has luxurious fixed tents -- ideal for the mom whose idea of camping is shopping at REI -- is a big bonus.
+That it also has luxurious fixed tents — ideal for the mom whose idea of camping is shopping the aisles at REI — is a big bonus.

 Animal Safaris are Fun and Educational

 Instead of carefully manicured rows of pinot noir grapes, this 400-acre wine country ranch is a carefully crafted wilderness with wild animals and birds behind cattle fences and mesh.

 Jeep “safaris” in comfortable 4WD vehicles with rooftop seating are given throughout the day.
 Lasting about three hours, each takes on the flavor of its guide, whether a perky blonde zoology graduate student or a professional breeder attracted to this preserve’s research facilities.
 This is not an Animal Kingdom “Stop the Poachers” theme park ride; the staff stress animal conservation and are well trained in all aspects of what your family will see, do and ask about.